 Is it necessary I Thaw?

 When it comes to frozen food, such as meat, we think of the process and the time it takes for it to thaw.
 With cabbage, the procedure is much simpler and easy since you do not need to thaw unless you intend to use it raw for coleslaw, salads, rolls, or raw- cabbage foods.

 If you want to cook or use it to make soup, then cook it even when it is still frozen.
 This will have no negative effects on the nutritional value, texture, or flavor of your cabbage.
 Remember, you can defrost frozen vegetables not only in the refrigerator but also by placing them at room temperature for at least one hour.

 Cabbage is considered a vegetable with lots of nutrients though it is also known to have a short life span.
 It is for this reason why many are going the freezing way to preserve it for future use.

-It is recommended to freeze blanched cabbage or cooked cabbage, which lasts longer than the raw one.
+I recommend freezing blanched cabbage or cooked cabbage, which lasts longer than the raw one.
 It can be used to make several cabbage-related delicacies for the enjoyment of the entire family.